 You may have heard of the term Content ID, but what exactly is it and how does it work to protect your tracks?

-Content ID is included in all of Horus Music’s distribution packages and can be chosen from the Services section when uploading your metadata.
-There is no extra cost to use it!
-Plus if you’re on one of our 100% royalties package you get 100% of Content ID revenue and we’re one of the only providers to offer this.
+Content ID is included in all of Horus Music’s distribution packages and can be chosen by selecting to deliver your music to either ‘All stores’ or ‘All stores excluding dance/electronic’ when uploading your metadata.
+We do not charge our artists/labels for this service, if you’re on one of our 100% royalties package you get 100% of Content ID revenue and we’re one of the only providers to offer this.

 How does it work?